sidstamm/reg-sched-tweaks/README.md

 ### Install Successful, but Incorrect URL
 Did you successfully install the tool, but the blue banner still doesn't show?

-Schedule lookup can us a variety of subdomain URLs (e.g., #7 -- https://prodwebxe7-hv.rose-hulman.edu/regweb/).
-With the current version of this tool, it only works with https://prodwebxe-hv.rose-hulman.edu/regweb/.
+Schedule lookup can use a variety of subdomain URLs (e.g., #7 -- https://prodwebxe7-hv.rose-hulman.edu/regweb/).
+In the current version of this tool, it only works with https://prodwebxe-hv.rose-hulman.edu/regweb/.

-To resolve this issue, delete any numbers after prodwebxe, which should use the correct URL.
+To resolve this issue, delete any numbers after prodwebxe, which will force it to use the correct URL.
 The banner should now be blue, indicating it's working.